My Love (Celine Dion song)

 "My Love" is a song recorded by Canadian singer Celine Dion.
-Written and produced by Linda Perry and originally featured on Dion's tenth English studio album, Taking Chances (2007), it was released as the lead single from her greatest hits album, My Love: Essential Collection (2008).
-The song went to radio on 22 September 2008 and became available as a music download on the next day.

-The pop ballad received mixed reviews from music critics.
-Some praised the song, calling it an "empowering" and gracious ballad.
-However, some critics noted that the song didn't offer anything new.
-The song had a moderate impact on the charts, entering the Canadian Hot 100 chart and Billboards Hot Adult Contemporary.
+Written and produced by Linda Perry and first included on Dion's tenth English studio album, Taking Chances (2007), it was later issued as the lead single from her greatest hits album, My Love: Essential Collection (2008).
+The song was sent to radio on 22 September 2008 and released as a digital download the following day.
+A pop ballad, "My Love" received generally positive reviews from music critics, who praised its emotional delivery, and achieved moderate chart success, entering the Canadian Hot 100 and Billboards Hot Adult Contemporary chart.

-Background, writing and release
+Background and release

-"My Love" was originally featured on Dion's ninth English studio album Taking Chances (2007).
-It was written and produced by Linda Perry, who also produced the song "New Dawn", also present on the album.
-The song was recorded live at the Stockholm Globe Arena in Stockholm, Sweden, during the Taking Chances World Tour and included on her fourth greatest hits album My Love: Essential Collection (2008).
-In fact, the live version was released as the lead single from the compilation, going to radio on 22 September 2008 and became available as a music download on the next day.
-The physical two-track single was released on 20 October 2008 in the United Kingdom and 31 October 2008 in Germany.
+"My Love" was originally included on Dion's tenth English studio album, Taking Chances (2007).
+It was written and produced by Linda Perry, who also wrote and produced the track "New Dawn" for the same album.
+A live version of "My Love" was recorded at the Swedish Globe Arena in Stockholm during the Taking Chances World Tour.
+This version was later included on her fourth greatest hits album, My Love: Essential Collection (2008).

+The radio version was issued as the lead single from the compilation, sent to radio on 22 September 2008 and released as a music download the following day.
+A physical two-track single followed on 20 October 2008 in the United Kingdom and on 31 October 2008 in Germany.

 Critical reception

-The song received mixed to favorable reviews from music critics.

-Sarah Rodman from The Boston Globe named it a "sky-scraping ballad," while Chuck Taylor from Billboard called it a "radio triumph" and "empowering".
-In the same vein, Ashante Infantry of Toronto Star wrote that the song is a "cringe-worthy diva track".
-Edna Gundersen of USA Today enjoyed the song, writing that Dion "shows admirable restraint and grace on My Love".

-Sal Cinquemani from Slant Magazine wrote that Linda Perry "didn't offer anything of worth".
+"My Love" received generally positive reviews from music critics.
+Sarah Rodman of The Boston Globe described it as a "sky-scraping ballad", while Chuck Taylor of Billboard called it a "radio triumph" and "empowering".
+Ashante Infantry of the Toronto Star was less enthusiastic, describing it as a "cringe-worthy diva track".
+Other reviewers responded more favorably: Edna Gundersen of USA Today wrote that Dion "shows admirable restraint and grace on My Love".
+Sal Cinquemani of Slant Magazine was more reserved, stating that Linda Perry "didn't offer anything of worth".

 Commercial performance

 "My Love" reached number nine on the Hungarian Singles Chart.
-The CD single was released in the United Kingdom with virtually no promotion surrounding it in the media, leading to its peak position at number 129 on the UK Singles Chart.
-The song did much better on the adult contemporary charts, peaking at number eight in Canada and number fifteen in the United States.
+The CD single was issued in the United Kingdom with minimal promotion, resulting in a peak at number 129 on the UK Singles Chart.
+The song performed better on adult contemporary radio, peaking at number eight in Canada and number 15 in the United States.
 On the Canadian Hot 100, "My Love" reached number 67.

+Music video

+The live music video premiered on 25 September 2008.
+A studio‑recording video from the Taking Chances sessions was also included on the Japan‑only release Ultimate Box (2008).